eugenetedkim/youTubeSummarizer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is currently not licensed under any specific open-source license.
+All rights are reserved by the project owner.
+For more information about using or contributing to this project, please contact the project owner.